 General information about paragliding training.
 After reading the General information page, decide if you would prefer free flight (PG) or powered flight (PPG).
 You can change your mind later if you want.
 If in doubt, it is always better to start with free flight.

-Equipment for flying Typical setups for paragliding and
+- Equipment for flying Typical setups for paragliding and

-pilots up to the P2/PPG2 level.
+powered paragliding.
+Tuition includes the rental of all equipment required to train up to the P2/PPG2 level.
 We suggest that you purchase your glider (and paramotor) towards the end of your P2/PPG2 training.
 We can help you purchase the gear that works best for you.
 We specialize in Ozone paragliders/harnesses and paramotors by Miniplane.